Borsos kalács – Pepper buns

 - 1 tbsp lard, melted

 - 1/2 tsp ground black pepper

 Dissolve yeast with 1/2 tablespoon of sugar in tepid milk.
 Sift the flour into a bowl.
 Add egg yolk, activated yeast, salt and 2 1/2 tablespoons of sugar to the flour.
 Start to knead and gradually pour in melted lard.
 Knead until smooth and pliable.
 Cover the dough and let it rise for 50-60 minutes.

 Line 2 baking sheets with parchment paper.

 Turn out the dough onto a floured surface and divide it into 8-10 pieces.
 Shape them into balls and let them rest for 10 minutes.
 Take a ball and roll it with your hands into a 40-45 cm/15-17 inch rope.
 Form the rope into a bun as you can see on the photos below:

 Bend the rope.

-Roll up the entire piece in spiral shape to form snail.
+Roll up the entire piece in a spiral shape to form a snail.

 Repeat the process with the remaining dough balls.
 Place the buns onto the prepared baking sheets, cover and let them double in size.